rollerworks-graveyard/RouteAutowiringBundle/README.md

 $routeImporter->import('@AcmeShopBundle/Resources/config/routing/extra.yml', 'frontend');
 ```

-The import will guess the correct resource-type, but for special ones (like a service)
+The import will try to guess the correct resource-type, but for special ones (like a service)
-you need to provide the third parameter.
+you need to provide the type in the third parameter:

 ```php
 $routeImporter->import('@AcmeShopBundle/Resources/config/routing/frontend.yml', 'frontend', 'yaml');
 ```

-Import multiple resources with the same slot?
-Use the second argument of `RouteImporter`
-to provide a default (for the current instance):
+Import multiple resources to the same slot?
+Provide a default (for the current instance):

 ```php
 $routeImporter = new RouteImporter($container, 'frontend');